CNC Mill Unboxing and Setup

 Unboxing - what was in it

-I received the CnC and it came in a large cardboard box - 22 Kgs with a board underneath it.
+I received the CNC milling machine and it came in a large cardboard box.
+It weighed 22 Kgs with a board underneath it.

-First - I carefully removed the machine and placed it on my desk - I’d cleared some suitable space for it.
-I set it up so that the bed was facing the wall, so the gantries and business end were closest to me.
-Steppers weren’t attached, and it was also pretty dusty - a quick go over with a handy vac, and wipe down the surfaces (NOT THE BEARINGS!) just to get rid of that.
+First, I carefully removed the machine and placed it on my desk.
+I’d cleared some suitable space for it.
+I set the CNC mill up so that the bed was facing the wall, so the gantries and business end were closest to me.
+The stepper motors weren’t attached, and it was also pretty dusty.
+I gave it a quick pass with a handy vac, and wiped down the surfaces (NOT THE BEARINGS!).

-I then examined the contents of the control box - a couple of bits of paper, a CD with Chinese writing on it, the 3 steppers and the tools.
+I then examined the contents of the control box.
+There were a couple of bits of paper, a CD with Chinese writing on it, the 3 steppers and the tools.
 The tool box had spare screws, spindle accessories, a set of alan keys, and clamping tools.

-I then brought out the control box - with its 5 layers of bubble wrap, and plugged the cables into it.
+I then brought out the control box.
+This came with 5 layers of bubble wrap.
+After unwrapping it, I plugged the cables into it.

-I then did the initial tests - turning on the control box, ensuring the emergency stop was not pressed - and the fan started up fine.
+I then did the initial tests.
+These were turning on the control box, ensuring the emergency stop was not pressed.
+The fan started up fine.
 I then turned on the spindle, and heard it rev up nicely.
-Turned the spindle off, and then checked the steppers - try to manually turn each, noting the stiffness that in theory shows that the steppers are connected to their controllers.
+I turned the spindle off, and then checked the steppers.
+I tried to manually turn each stepper motor, noting the stiffness that in theory shows that the steppers are connected to their controllers.
 All was fine.